 Usability issues with Adaptive software and Simple fixes!

 A simple fix for this site would be to add navigation links at the bottom of the page using text links or using CSS to create links.
 Using CSS is the best way to correct Java and Flash navigation.
-With CSS you can get the same effects, exact placement of links and the correct color schemes, and the site becomes more accessible and crawlable for the search engines!
+With CSS, you can get the same effects, the exact placement of links and the correct color schemes, and the site becomes more accessible and crawlable for the search engines!
 It’s a win-win situation.
-You can download a trial version of JAWS to test your site.
-It’s a fully functional version of the software, the only limitations are that the program times out in 40 to 45 minutes, but you just have to restart your computer to get it working again.
-Also be aware that if you are using a high end computer with a gaming card, JAWS will intercept the video and your screen resolution will be altered.
-To fix this, simply uninstall JAWS, you might have to reinstall the video drivers to get it back to the pre-JAWS functionality.
+You can download a trial version of JAWS to test your website.
+It’s a fully-functional version of the software; the only limitations are that the program times out in 40 to 45 minutes, but you have to restart your computer to get it working again.
+Also be aware that if you are using a high-end computer with a gaming card, JAWS will intercept the video and your screen resolution will be altered.
+To fix this, uninstall JAWS, you might have to reinstall the video drivers to get it back to the pre-JAWS functionality.

-SSL and certificates or hacker safe images for secure online transactions pages should be made screen reading software accessible as well.
-People with visual impairments or who are blind do not know if a site is safe or where they are inputting their personal information including credit card numbers.
-Web site owners must at least have alt tags on the security images or hacker safe images stating that the site is safe and where they are ordering from.
-All of the images on a site should have relevant information describing images, products or services.
+SSL and certificates or safe hacker images for secure online transactions pages should be made screen reading software accessible as well.
+People with visual impairments or who are blind do not know if a site is safe or where they are inputting their personal information, including credit card numbers.
+Web site owners must at least have alt tags on the security images or hacker safe images stating that the site is secure and where they are ordering from.
+All of the pictures on a website should have relevant information describing images, products, or services.

 Garry Grant is one of the premier experts in the fields of search engine optimization and search engine marketing strategies.
 This bold statement is proven by Garry’s remarkable track record of successes and a compelling fact: His firm has placed more sites in top positions than any other search engine optimization company.
 At SEO Inc., Garry is responsible for setting the strategic direction, developing proprietary technologies, overseeing the staff, and setting corporate sales and marketing goals.
 He has also earned a reputation as an educational — and captivating — speaker.